MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

+This repository is based on the EV Thermal Management model published by MathWorks (Simscape).
+The original model files are not redistributed due to licensing.

 ## A Holistic Approach for Designing a Battery Electric Vehicle Thermal Management System
 This repository contains a model of a battery electric vehicle (BEV) with a thermal management system.
 This virtual vehicle model was parametrized to describe a mid-size electric sedan [1].